SamiHaddouti/Set-Up-Lambda-with-AWS-SAM/README.md

 Process for initializing SAM App

-  - Quick start templates/app-template doesn’t have to be hello-world, but it is a good fundament
+  - Quick start templates/app-template doesn’t have to be hello-world, but it is a good foundation

   - base-image should be chosen according to preferred runtime